diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         transforming: 19
         waiting: 4

+6. Type `actions -s running` to see what is going on.

-6. Have a look in the browser at the application manager of your Hadoop Cluster  <http://localhost:8088/cluster>
+6. Have a look in the browser at the resource manager of your Hadoop Cluster  <http://localhost:8088/cluster>
-    and see the MR-Jobs running on the cluster.
+    and see whether you can identify the running actions on the cluster.

 9. Type `shutdown` if you want to stop Schedoscope.

 ## Exploration